tmoux/nominal-wyvern/README.md

 ## Installing
 Installation uses [cabal](https://www.haskell.org/cabal/).
-Please run:
+Please run
 ```
-cabal configure
-cabal build
 cabal install
 ```

-Then you should be able to run:
+Then you should be able to run
 ```
 nominal-wyvern [file]
 ```